Tinghir: Geography

 Tinghir is an oasis about 30 km long and about 4 km wide.
-The climate is arid subtropical: hot, dry winters in relation to altitude (1430 m).
+The climate is arid subtropical: hot, dry winters about altitude (1430 m).
 There are a few rainy days per year, with the greatest precipitation in fall and winter.

-The Tinghir region is wedged between two mountain ranges, stretching over 700 km southwest to northeast Morocco: the High Atlas in the north, with a high peak over 4167 m, and the Little Atlas in the south.
+The Tinghir region is wedged between two mountain ranges, stretching over 700 km southwest to northeast Morocco: the High Atlas in the north, with a high peak of over 4167 m, and the Little Atlas in the south.
 The road from Ouarzazate to Imtghren parallels the mountains.

-During the Mesozoic the region was invaded by the sea, where thick deposits of sediments rich in marine fossils (particularly of the ammonitida class).
+During the Mesozoic, the region was invaded by the sea, where thick deposits of sediments rich in marine fossils (particularly of the ammonitida class).
 The uplift of the Atlas Mountains (primarily during the Neogene) caused the withdrawal of the sea and the deformation of rocks into folds and faults.

 Wind and river erosion eventually shaped the desert landscape of limestone and clay.
 The Todgha River has widened these layers of rock, giving rise to canyons 300 m high but in some places only 10 m wide.

 The river widens, developing an oasis edged with the red ochre of the desert.

 Government

-King Mohammed VI gave his approval on 21 January 2009 to make Tinghir an administrative center, an initiative which met the needs of its inhabitants; it provides a legal and institutional framework for reform of territorial administration based on good governance and local self-administration.
+King Mohammed VI gave his approval on 21 January 2009 to make Tinghir an administrative center, an initiative that met the needs of its inhabitants; it provides a legal and institutional framework for the reform of territorial administration based on good governance and local self-administration.